mcpcpc/mcpcpc.github.io/_posts/2020-12-07-vim-minimum-vimrc.md

 ## Deciphering Each Parameter
 The above .vimrc file is nice and short, but incredibly cryptic.
-Let's try to decipher the meaning of each parameter:
+Let's try to decipher the meaning of each parameter.

 |abbreviation                |parameter    |description               |
 |----------------------------|-------------|--------------------------|